IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/2-docker.md

 Read the article [How to build and run a Hello World Java Microservice](http://heidloff.net/article/how-to-build-and-run-a-hello-world-java-microservice/) to learn more.

-With the [Dockerfile](authors-java-jee/Dockerfile), we define the  how to build a container.
-For detailed information we use the [Dockerfile documentation](https://docs.docker.com/engine/reference/builder/)
+In the [Dockerfile](authors-java-jee/Dockerfile) we define how to build the container image.
+For detailed information check the [Dockerfile documentation](https://docs.docker.com/engine/reference/builder/)

-If we build a container, we usually start with an existing container image, which contains a minimum on configuration we need, for example: the OS, the Java version or even more.
-Therefore we examine [HockerHub](https://hub.docker.com/search?q=maven&type=image&image_filter=official) or we search in the internet, to find a starting point which fits to our needs.
+When we build a new container image we usually start with an existing container image that already contains a minimum of the configuration we need, for example the OS, the Java version or even more.
+For this we search [DockerHub](https://hub.docker.com/search?q=maven&type=image&image_filter=official) or on the internet to find a starting point which fits to our needs.

-Inside the Dockerfile we use **two stages** to build the container image.
-The reason for the two stages is, we have the objective to be **independed** of local environment settings, when we build our production services.
-With this concept, we don't have to ensure that **Java** and **Maven** (or wrong versions of them) is installed on the local machine of the developers.
+Inside of our Dockerfile we use two stages to build the container image.
+The reason for the two stages is that we want to be independend of an existing local environment when we build our production services.
+With this concept we don't have to ensure that e.g. Java and Maven or correct versions of them are installed on the local machine of the developers.

-In short words one container is only responsible to build the microservice, let us call this container **build environment container** and the other container will contain the microservice, we call this the **production** container.
+With this two stage approach there is one container responsible to build the microservice, let us call this container build environment container, and another container will contain the microservice itself, we call this the production container.
+Only this production container is later used.

-* **Build environment container**
+### Build environment container

-In the following Dockerfile extract, we can see how we create our **build environment container** based on the maven 3.5 image from the [dockerhub](https://hub.docker.com/_/maven/).
+In the following Dockerfile sample we can see how we create our build environment container based on the maven 3.5 image from [DockerHub](https://hub.docker.com/_/maven/).

-Here we use the **pom** file, we defined before, to build our **Authors service** with ```RUN mvn -f /usr/src/app/pom.xml clean package```.
+We use the pom file that we defined before to build our Authors service with `RUN mvn -f /usr/src/app/pom.xml clean package`.

 ```dockerfile
 FROM maven:3.5-jdk-8 as BUILD